material-motion/material-motion/specifications/runtime/transaction.md

     # Associate a Plan with a target.
     transaction.add(plan, target)

-**Enumerating operations**: Operations recorded to a transaction must be enumerable.
+**Enumerating operations**: Operations recorded to a transaction are enumerable.

 Operations must enumerate in the exact same order in which they were recorded.